jeabraham/hubitat-ac-solar-setback/README.md

 ## Prerequisites

 * Hubitat Elevation Hub (2.2+ firmware recommended)
-* A Power Meter device in Hubitat reporting in watts (solar production, export, or net usage)
+* A Power Meter device in Hubitat reporting in watts (solar production, export, or net usage).
+For example if you have an [Emporia Vue](https://www.emporiaenergy.com/energy-monitors/), you can use [ke7lvb's driver](https://github.com/ke7lvb/Emporia-Vue-Hubitat).
 * A Thermostat device supporting `capability.thermostat` and `coolingSetpoint`
 * *(Optional)* A second Power Meter for your air conditioner load